wongjn/rikyako-translations/2019-06-19-instagram.md

 I think of this as a present that everyone gave me without a doubt.
 Honestly, honestly, thank you.

 Until now, starting my solo career, I wasn't sure of myself and I was always feeling uneasy.
-However from today, I have this "Principle"; I thought I'd try living a bit more proudly.
+However from today, I have this "Principal"; I thought I'd try living a bit more proudly.

 These kind of things that I thought of, is thanks to you guys.
 You're always giving me so much.
 Truly.